frankkiogora/AWS/aws_solutions_architect_notes.md

 ## REDSHIFT

+1. Internet Hosting service and database warehouse product
-1. Used to query large amounts of big data from S3
+2. Used to query large amounts of big data from S3
-2. Query from S3 cluster and SQL client that are in the same region
+3. Query from S3 cluster and SQL client that are in the same region
-3. Cost = $5 / TB scanned
+4. Cost = $5 / TB scanned
+5. Integrates with popular BI tools
+6. Setup
+	1. Load cluster
+	2. Connect favorite query tool

 continue ............